mcjczapiewski/minicycle_workshop/intro.md

 **What about technology?**

 Up to you.
-Starting code will be provided in Python and JavaScript.
+Starting code will be provided in Python, JavaScript, and Java.
 Remember that you will need to code quickly.

 **Are we working in teams?**